-Economic factors, decisions, and conditions can have a significant effect on the financial position and changes in financial position for the District in fiscal year 2018.
+Economic factors, decisions, and conditions can have a significant effect on the financial position and changes in financial position for the District in fiscal year 2019.
 Specifically, the following items are of particular interest to the District:

-- The percentage increase in real property assessed value for fiscal year 2018 is 6.88 percent, which will impact the amount of charges for services. - The assessment rate was \$0.18 per \$100 of assessed fair market value, unchanged from the 2017 rate.
-The maximum allowable rate is \$0.20 per \$100 of assessed fair market value. - Phase III construction that included four additional interchanges (see Note A for further discussion of construction phases), begun during late fiscal year 2007, is open to traffic and is essentially completed except for financial closeout. - Phase IV construction includes widening to 8 lanes between Route 50 and Sterling Boulevard.
+- The percentage increase in real property assessed value for fiscal year 2019 is 4.41 percent, which will impact the amount of charges for services. - The assessment rate was \$0.18 per \$100 of assessed fair market value, unchanged from the 2018 rate.
+The rate has not changed since 2009 fiscal year.
+The maximum allowable rate is \$0.20 per \$100 of assessed fair market value. - Phase III construction that included four additional interchanges (see Note A for further discussion of construction phases), begun during late fiscal year 2007, is open to traffic and is completed. - Phase IV construction includes widening to 8 lanes between Route 50 and Sterling Boulevard.
 Several widening segments have been funded either through State, Tax District or Northern Virginia Transportation Authority (NVTA).
 Construction of bridge and roadway widening was completed in the summer of 2017 and opened to traffic.
 The two remaining segments (one on Fairfax and one in Loudoun County) are funded for design and right-of-way acquisition.
-Design is complete and right-of-way is underway, which was completed in Spring 2018. - Phase V construction includes the Northbound 28 widening from Route T50 to Mclearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$40.00 million.
-The construction will start in winter 2018, with an estimated completion date in fall 2020.
+Design is complete and right-of-way was completed in spring 2019. - Phase V construction includes the Northbound 28 widening from Route 50 to Mclearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$38.9 million.
+Area 5 construction funding of \$20 million was approved in June 2018 by the NVTA and the construction has begun.
+Area 4 construction funding of \$18.9 million was approved by the Route 28 Commission on March 29, 2019.
+The construction for Area 4 will begin in fall 2019 with a completion by December 2020.